skynetapp/UsersListWS/README.md

 If any error found in running the url in local, then it might be the following reasons.

-- If the url call is not right, the output cannot will be blank page.
+- If the url call is not right, the output will be blank page.
 It should be as below.

 **_Url:_**